Helping families in crisis

 Mediation and other Alternatives to court

 You don’t have to go through the courts to decide how you divide your money, property, possessions and look after your children.
 There are a number of alternatives to court, which enable you and your partner to decide, together – and with input, guidance and advice from our team – how best to deal with them.
 They include collaborative law, mediation and arbitration.

-In April this year, the law changed, and now any couple who want to use the courts to resolve the issues surrounding their separation must first attend a compulsory Mediation Information and Assessment Meeting (MIAM).
+For any couple wishing to take their matter thorough the Courts to resolve issues surrounding their separation, they must first attend a compulsory Mediation Information and Assessment Meeting (MIAM).

 This doesn’t mean that you are being forced to use mediation if it isn’t right for you.
 It simply gives you an opportunity to talk through the alternatives to the court process with an experienced professional who can help you decide whether any of them are suitable for you.